piku235/JungiThemeBundle/Resources/doc/xml-theme-mapping.md

 email | string | true
 homepage | string | false

-**INFO**

-> The `<details />` element is required due to name property which is listed in the table

 #### Parameters usage

-Here is just a small snippet of how to use a defined parameter.
+Here is just a small snippet of how to use a defined parameter in every `<property />` element.

 ```xml
 <details>